Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 For example, on this video “Revelations Zombies Complete Basic Buildables Guide for COD BO3 DLC 4“, I put together all the basic buildable into one guide, while almost everyone else is putting out how to build a shield tutorial, how to build the several other things, I put all those into one tutorial, which then was longer, and then got hundreds of thousands of views almost all from YouTube organic search and she suggested videos.

-What you can do is just creatively look out there and see what are all the things you need to learn relevant to a specific thing in the game.
+What you can do is creatively look out there and see what all the things you need to learn are relevant to a specific thing in the game.